blindsidenetworks/wordpress-plugin_bigbluebutton/readme.txt

 == Installation ==

-The easiest way to install is to watch this [installation video](http://www.youtube.com/watch?v=8Tle9BEKfFo "installation video") on YouTube.
 Here's an overview of the installation.

    1. Log in as an admin and click on the Plugins menu on the sidebar.
    2. Click Add new.